veo-labs/openveo-plugin-generator/docs/conf.md

 - **put /be/library/books** - Add a new book
 - **delete /be/library/books/:id** - Delete a book

-Finally you can perform CRUD operations on your entity using the Web Service (with a user connected to the Web Service) using the following end points :
+Finally you can perform CRUD operations on your entity using the Web Service (with a user connected to the Web Service) using the following end points:

 - **get /library/books/:id** - Get a particular book
 - **get /library/books** - Get all books